 To establish the diamond-cut grade of the shape that remains most popular within the world of diamonds, the brilliant round diamond, GIA determines the cut grade by evaluating how a diamond interacts with the surrounding light and how desirable the visual effects of the diamond are.

 This refers to the white light reflected from a diamond, both internally and externally.

 Ever noticed when the sun hits your diamond just right, an assortment of colors will appear and reflect all over nearby surfaces?
 This phenomenon is known as ‘fire’ in the diamond industry.

 3. Its scintillation

 Scintillation, while you might not have heard of the term, is something all diamond owners will know well.
 It is the amount of sparkle produced by a diamond.

-Also taken into account when determining the cut grade is the design of the diamond and its overall craftsmanship.
-This includes its relative weight, the durability of the girdle, the symmetry of the facets as well as the facets’ quality of polish.
-Most jewelers grade the cut of their diamonds from ‘Excellent’ all the way down to ‘Poor’, so be sure to specifically inquire about a diamond cut before you choose it to become your new best friend.
+Also taken into account when determining the cut grades are the design of the diamond and its overall craftsmanship.
+This includes its relative weight, the durability of the girdle, the symmetry of the facets as well as the facets’ quality of the polish.
+Most jewelers grade the cut of their diamonds from ‘Excellent’ down to ‘Poor’, so be sure to specifically inquire about a diamond-cut before you choose it to become your new best friend.